Q: What is the current status of short-term vacation rentals in Massachusetts? Are they allowed now?

 Q: I am traveling from out-of-state.
 Do I need to quarantine for 14-days?

 A: Gov. Baker announced a new restriction for anyone entering the state of Massachusetts.
 All visitors entering Massachusetts, including returning residents, who do not meet an exemption, are required to:

 Complete the Massachusetts Travel Form prior to arrival, unless you are visiting from a lower-risk state designated by the Department of Public Health.

 Quarantine for 14 days or produce a negative COVID-19 test result that has been administered up to 72-hours prior to your arrival in Massachusetts.

 Lower-risk State Exception: Anyone traveling from a lower-risk state are exempt.
-This currently includes all New England states, plus New York, New Jersey and Hawaii.
+As of September 25, 2020, this includes Colorado, Connecticut, Maine, New Hampshire, New Jersey, New Mexico, New York, Vermont, and Washington.
 The list of states will be maintained by the Department of Public Health.